Souk21/jsfx-lint/README.md

 During the build process, the appropriate `eel_pp` binary from the `eel_pp/` directory is automatically copied to the `target/debug` or `target/release` directory.
-This ensures that the `eel_pp` binary is in the correct location for `jsfx-lint` to operate and for the GitHub Actions to package the binaries correctly.
+This ensures that the `eel_pp` binary is in the correct location for `jsfx-lint` to operate and for GitHub Actions to package the binaries correctly.

 # Usage